bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 Pour the urethane into each end cap until it reaches the brim of the flange.
 Tap the edges of the flange with a clean plastic stir rod to shake up any bubbles attached to the walls.

+Note that in some fashion the switch also acts as a purge plug.
+So you may only want to fill up to the bottom of the switch portion that you screw into the bulkhead.

 ![Picture of urethane and end caps here.](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/6.PNG)
 *Poured urethane.*

 ![Pic2](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/4.PNG)
 *Poured urethane.*

 Allow to cure for a minimum of 12 hours.